quadcopter-ar/QuadcopterAR-Documentation/README.md

 ## This Repo contains all the documentation relating to the Quadcopter AR Project I highly advise you to read this page first and then go to the Getting Started folder.

+# If you are interested in working on this project please contact [Professor Nelson Max](mailto:max@cs.ucdavis.edu)

 If you are to work on a game, any information that is needed to that game must be stored under `./Games/<GameName>/...`